yashkhetade/JavaMicroservices/Microservices.md

 ## In case of Monolithic Architecture all the other features will be deployed again with rewards

+# i.e we need to deploy entire Application when there is a change in single module/feature also

 ## What are Microservices (MS) -

 # The term Microservices was first introduced by Martin Fowler and used at a software architects’ workshop in 2011 for the first time.